 When does Endeavour series six start on TV in the UK?

-When does Endeavour series six start on TV in the US?
+When does Endeavour series six air on TV in the US?

-Endeavour season six starts on Sunday 16th June at 9/8c on PBS Masterpiece in the US.
+Endeavour season six is repeated on Sundays at 9/8c on PBS Masterpiece in the US.

 How many episodes are in Endeavour series six?

 2018 delivered six episodes of Endeavour, but for the 2019 series ITV has dropped the number back down to four films.